About Us

 To provide excellent city services that enhance the quality of life of the Lawrence community.

-Lawrence Parks and Recreation Department, established in 1946, has continued its commitment in providing excellent city services, enhancing the quality of life for the Lawrence community.
+Lawrence Parks, Recreation and Culture Department, established in 1946, has continued its commitment in providing excellent city services, enhancing the quality of life for the Lawrence community.
 Over the years, the department has developed many programs for the community, including hike/bike trails, recreation facility operations, golf, forestry, landscaping throughout the community and Downtown Lawrence, cemetery and other quality of life programs and facilities.
 The department currently offers more than 550 programs and activities each season for citizens to keep active.

-Lawrence Parks and Recreation has been recognized locally, statewide and nationally for excellence in programs and services.
+Lawrence Parks, Recreation and Culture has been recognized locally, statewide and nationally for excellence in programs and services.
 These include: local awards for the commitment in helping citizens live healthy, active lifestyles, state awards for programs, projects and the professional staff who create and implement programs.
 The department has also been recognized on the state level for its support of healthy lifestyle initiatives, including the State of Kansas Governor’s Council on Fitness Health Champion Award in 2013.
-Nationally, the department has been a finalist three times for the National Recreation and Park Association’s National Gold Medal Award for Excellence, the highest award an agency can receive in the field of parks and recreation.
+Nationally, the department has been a finalist three times for the National Recreation and Park Association’s National Gold Medal Award for Excellence, the highest award an agency can receive in the field of parks, recreation and culture.

 • 69 parks, open and spaces, measuring more than 4,000 acres